thibautjombart/treespace/README.md

 4. cut the dendrogram to obtain clusters

-In *treescape*, the function `findGroves` implements this approach, offering various clustering options (see `?findGroves`).
-Here we supply the function with our `treescape` output `wm.res` since we have already calculated it, but it is also possible to skip the steps above and directly supply `findGroves` with a multiPhylo list of trees.
+In *treespace*, the function `findGroves` implements this approach, offering various clustering options (see `?findGroves`).
+Here we supply the function with our `treespace` output `wm.res` since we have already calculated it, but it is also possible to skip the steps above and directly supply `findGroves` with a multiPhylo list of trees.

 ```r
 wm.groves <- findGroves(wm.res, nclust=6)